Higgs boson rapidity distribution in bottom annihilation at NNLL and beyond: Introduction

 Due to its high importance, Higgs inclusive cross-section is now available theoretically to a very high accuracy to next-to-next-to-next-to leading order (N3LO) \cite{Anastasiou:2015vya, Mistlberger:2018etf} in Higgs effective field theory (HEFT) in the gluon fusion channel providing a correction of around 2\% with scale uncertainty around 3\% reducing from 9\% at NNLO \cite{Harlander:2002wh, Anastasiou:2002yz, Ravindran:2003um}.
 It is also known up to N3LO in the vector boson fusion \cite{Bolzoni:2010xr, Bolzoni:2011cu, Dreyer:2016oyx, Buckley:2021gfw} where the correction already stabilizes, and the scale uncertainty is found to be below 0.2\% at N3LO.
 Beyond the fixed order, efforts were made to study the dominant threshold contributions by studying the soft-virtual (SV) corrections at fourth order as well as partial subleading logarithmic effects in gluon fusion \cite{Das:2019btv,Das:2020adl} with a further enhancement of the cross-section ranging from 0.2\%-2.7\% depending on the scale choices.
 The fixed order cross-section is further improved by performing threshold resummation at the next-to-next-to-leading logarithmic (NNLL) accuracy \cite{Catani:2003zt, Moch:2005ky, Laenen:2005uz, Idilbi:2005ni} and to the third logarithmic accuracy (N3LL) \cite{Bonvini:2014joa, Bonvini:2016frm} as well as resummation of $\pi^2$ terms \cite{Ebert:2017uel} arising from time-like Sudakov form factor.
 The finite top mass effect is also known at NLO \cite{Graudenz:1992pv, Spira:1995rr}, partially at NNLO with top mass expansion \cite{Marzani:2008az, Pak:2009dg, Harlander:2009my, Harlander:2009mq, Pak:2009dg} and recently to exact NNLO \cite{Czakon:2021yub} where an increment of 0.6\% is observed compared to the HEFT approximation.
 The electroweak corrections are also known to NLO \cite{Aglietti:2004nj, Actis:2008ug} which amount to a positive correction of about $5\%$ compared to the NNLO QCD.
 Higgs production through bottom annihilation, despite being the subdominant channel, has also been studied extensively in the literature.
 Due to the availability of third order form factor \cite{Gehrmann:2014vha}, the soft distributions \cite{Anastasiou:2014vaa}, and the relevant splitting functions \cite{Vogt:2004mw,Moch:2004pa}, the inclusive cross-section is known up to N3LO \cite{Dicus:1998hs, Balazs:1998sb, Maltoni:2003pn, Harlander:2003ai, Duhr:2019kwi} in the 5FS where the residual scale uncertainties are found to be around 5\% and to NLO \cite{Dittmaier:2003ej, Dawson:2003kb, Wiesemann:2014ioa} in the 4FS.
 There have been several studies to combine the 5FS and 4FS prediction through different matching prescriptions \cite{Aivazis:1993pi, Cacciari:1998it, Forte:2010ta, Harlander:2011aa, Bonvini:2015pxa, Forte:2015hba, Bonvini:2016fgf, Forte:2016sja, Duhr:2020kzd}.
 Further a complete N3LL resummation is performed in \cite{Ajjath:2019neu,Das:2022zie} where the scale uncertainty at this order reduces to about $4.9\%$.
+The pure QED and mixed QCD-QED effects are studied in \cite{Ajjath:2019ixh} where the corrections are found to be below $0.03\%$ of the LO.